-327 The oxygen budget is :
+299 The oxygen budget is :

-328 $$\frac{\delta O_2}{\delta dt} = A dv_x + A dv_y + A dv_z + Diff{Dia} + Diff{Iso} + SMS$$ where Adv_x, Adv_y, Adv_z , are respectively the zonal, meridional and vertical advection terms, $Diff{dia}$ and $Diff{iso}$ are the diapycnal and isopycnal diffusion terms.
-SMS (Source Minus Sink) is the biogeochemical component (i.e below the euphotic zone this is only respiration)
+300 $\frac{\delta O_2}{\delta dt} = Adv_x + Adv_y + Adv_z + Diff{Dia} + Diff{Iso} + SMS$

+301 where Adv_x, Adv_y, Adv_z , are respectively the zonal, meridional and vertical advection terms, $Diff{dia}$ 302 and $Diff{iso}$ are the diapycnal and isopycnal diffusion terms.
+SMS (Source Minus Sink) is the 303 biogeochemical component (i.e below the euphotic zone this is only respiration)

 In NEMO2-REF, the physical oxygen supply is balanced by the respiration.
-The oxygen supply in the model is divided into advection, i.e., oxygen transport associated with volume transport, and isopycnal diffusion, i.e., subgrid scale mixing processes that homogenize oxygen gradients (Fig 4a).
+The oxygen supply in the model is divided into advection, i.e., oxygen transport associated with volume transport, and isopycnal diffusion, i.e. subgrid scale mixing processes that homogenize oxygen gradient.
 Diapycnal diffusion is comparatively small and can be neglected.

-338 The supply of oxygen from the high latitudes toward the tropical interior ocean is constituted by 339 several processes acting concomitantly : isopycnal diffusion transfers oxygen from the oxygen-rich 340 gyres to the poor oxygenated regions (see Fig 1).
-The lower branches of Below the subtropical 341 gyre, s transport the the oxygen is transported-from the western to the eastern eastern to the 342 western part of the basin.
-Downwelling from the oxygen-rich mixed layer supplies the interior of the 343 subtropical gyres.
-At the equator, the EICS transport westward oxygen-poor water originating in 344 the eastern side of the basin (Fig 4a).
-The meridional advection term transports oxygen originating 345 from the subtropics in the tropical regions, which is upwelled.
+310 The supply of oxygen from the high latitudes toward the tropical interior ocean is constituted by 311 several processes acting concomitantly.
+Below the subtropical gyre, the oxygen is transported from 312 the south eastern to the northern western part of the gyre (Fig 4a and 4b).
+Downwelling from the 313 oxygen-rich mixed layer supplies the interior of the subtropical gyre (Fig 4c).
+Isopycnal diffusion 314 transfers oxygen from the oxygen-rich gyres to the poor oxygenated regions (Fig 4d).
+At the 315 equator, the EICS transport westward oxygen-poor water originating in the eastern side of the 316 basin (Fig 4a).
+The meridional advection term transports oxygen originating from the subtropics (Fig 4b) in the tropical regions, which is upwelled (Fig 4c).
+317

-347 Forcing oxygen levels in NEMO2-30S30N at 30°S and 30°N creates an imbalance between 348 respiration (which remains identical in NEMO2-REF and NEMO2-30S30N) and supply.
-The oxygen 349 anomaly generated at 30°S propagates equatorward.
-The positive anomaly originated from the 350 southern boundary recirculates in the equatorial region.
-Isopycnal diffusion is a major process that 351 transport the oxygen anomaly toward the equator (Fig 3g, Fig 4b), in particular from 30°S to the 352 5°S and 30°N to 10°N. Total advective transport plays an important role in the transport of the 353 oxygen anomaly as well, especially in the equator region and in the western boundary currents.
-354 Meridional advection plays a large role close to the 30° boundaries as the oxygen is transported by 355 the deeper part of the gyres.
-As the vertical gradient of oxygen decreases (the intermediate ocean 356 being more oxygenated), the vertical supply from the upper ocean decreases in the south 357 (increases in the north) subtropical gyre.
-Comparatively the impact on zonal term advection is 358 small as the zonal oxygen gradient stays nearly identical in both experiments (the oxygen anomaly 359 is almost longitude independent).
-The model does not display much increase in zonal recirculation 360 at the equator as well, except in the western part of the basin due to the advection of the oxygen 361 provided by the retroflection of the deep limb of the subtropical gyre.
-The increase of meridional 362 transport is caused by the change in oxygen meridional gradient, mainly caused by isopycnal 363 diffusion processes away from the western boundary.
+Forcing oxygen levels in NEMO2-30S30N at 30°S and 30°N creates an imbalance between 319 320 respiration (which remains identical in NEMO2-REF and NEMO2-30S30N) and supply.
+The oxygen 321 anomaly generated at 30°S propagates equatorward.
+The positive anomaly originated from the 322 southern boundary recirculates in the equatorial region.
+Isopycnal diffusion is a major process that 323 transport the oxygen anomaly toward the equator (Fig 3g, Fig 4h), in particular from 30°S to the 324 5°S and 30°N to 10°N. Total advective transport plays an important role in the transport of the 325 oxygen anomaly as well, especially in the equator region (Fig 4e and 4f) and and in the western 326 boundary (Fig 4f).
+Meridional advection plays a large role close to the 30° boundaries as the 327 oxygen is transported by the deeper part of the gyres.
+As the vertical gradient of oxygen decreases 328 (the intermediate ocean being more oxygenated), the vertical supply from the upper ocean 329 decreases in the south (increases in the north) subtropical gyre (Fig 4g).
+Comparatively the impact

+330 on zonal term advection (Fig 4e) is small as the zonal oxygen gradient stays nearly identical in 331 both experiments (the oxygen anomaly is almost longitude independent).
+The model does not 332 display much increase in zonal recirculation at the equator as well, except in the western part of 333 the basin due to the advection of the oxygen provided by the retroflection of the deep limb of the 334 subtropical gyre.
+The increase of meridional transport (Fig 4f) is caused by the change in oxygen 335 meridional gradient, mainly caused by isopycnal diffusion processes away from the western 336 boundary.